Genez-io/deployapps-landing-page/content/posts/send_email_with_typescript_genezio_email_service.md

 }
 ```

 First, we import the `GenezioDeploy` decorator.
-It will be added to the `EmailSender` class to signal to genezio that the class needs to be deployed.
+It will be added to the `EmailSender` class to signal to DeployApps that the class needs to be deployed.

-The method `sendEmail` takes params `email`, `subject`, and `message` and calls the `MailService.sendMail` method to send the email with the genezio email service.
+The method `sendEmail` takes params `email`, `subject`, and `message` and calls the `MailService.sendMail` method to send the email with the DeployApps email service.

 **Note:** For a complete API description of `MailService.sendMail`, check the types in your IDE.